AscendingPassage.com HOME PAGE.

 It is the temple of

-that is exquisitely sensitive, and exquisitely alive; that has
+that is exquisitely sensitive, and exquisitely alive.

 From "la Description de l'Egypte"

-Osiris, who was crowned with many crowns, who was the young Apollo of
+Osiris, was the young Apollo of

 the old Egyptian world.
 But though I know this, I am never able to